 - Also by Rick Riordan; Thoth from The Kane Chronicles who spends quite a while yammering on about his barbecue despite the fact that there are far more pressing things like the fact that Set is free again.

-- A classic example would be Jacques Eliacin Francois Marie Paganel, a French geographer in Jules Verne novel In Search Of The Castaways.
-In fact Paganel is probably the Trope Codifier for the modern literature.
+- A classic example is Jacques Eliacin Francois Marie Paganel, a French geographer in Jules Verne's novel In Search of the Castaways.
+In fact Paganel is probably the Trope Codifier for modern literature.

-- Then there was Arronax in Twenty Thousand Leagues Under the Sea, who at one point became hugely fascinated while reading a book, only for his manservant to point out that he himself had written it.
+- Then there's Arronax in Twenty Thousand Leagues Under the Sea, who at one point became hugely fascinated while reading a book, only for his manservant to point out that he himself had written it.

-- Another good example occurs in Voyage to the Centre of the Earth: Trying to decipher Arne Saknussem's coded message, Professor Lidenbrock has the narrator Axel (who is secretly in love with the Professor's niece Grauben write a message in a simple code.
+- Another good example occurs in Journey to the Center of the Earth: Trying to decipher Arne Saknussem's coded message, Professor Lidenbrock has the narrator Axel (who is secretly in love with the Professor's niece Grauben) write a message in a simple code.
 He then effortlessly decodes it - "Oh, how much I love you, Grauben" - and does not even notice that Axel has unintentionally revealed his attraction to Grauben to him or how embarrassed Axel is after realizing what he just did.

 - Mr. Meredith from the Anne of Green Gables series, though he is a minister and not a professor.
 He is so absent-minded that he doesn't notice when his children bring home an orphan that stays for a fortnight, or that his daughter rides pigs through the town.
 He once went to marry a couple and started to recite a funeral prayer instead of the marriage service.
 When the groom calls him on it, he rectifies his mistake, but the narrator notes that the bride never truly felt married from that day on.

 - Mr. Welch, a professor of history in Lucky Jim, is usually too scatterbrained to finish a sentence properly.